tosyama/palan/HACKING.md

 	Asm files and execution files will be created under /test/out.

 */sample*
-	A note the idea of palan language for the future.
+	Notes the idea of palan language for the future.
 	Don't use for reference.

 Generating Files